Skip to main content

 Picture of Oliver

-I'm an certified Drupal Triple Expert with 18 years of experience, a Drupal core contributor, public speaker, live streamer, and host of the Beyond Blocks podcast.
+I'm a certified Drupal Triple Expert and former Drupal Association staff member with 18 years of experience, a Drupal core contributor, public speaker, live streamer, and host of the Beyond Blocks podcast.